CKEditor AI on Your Premises

 What’s new in Export to PDF v2?

-Version 1.11.0 introduced a new /v2/convert/html-pdf endpoint.
-For Export to PDF v2, this release brings significant feature expansion, improved payload handling, and a restructured API aligned with Export to Word v2.
+Version 2.0.0 introduced a new /v2/convert/html-pdf endpoint.
+For Export to PDF v2, this release brings significant feature expansions with new document layout and security features, improved payload handling, and a restructured API aligned with Export to Word v2.

-Many of the features below move Export to PDF closer to feature parity with Export to Word by aligning the request payload and setup.
+Many of the features below move Export to PDF closer to feature parity with Export to Word by aligning the request payload and setup, making side-by-side configuration of both converters easier.
 These make both converters easier to configure side by side.
 Some features also add PDF-specific capabilities beyond Word’s current scope.

 Flexible document layout